Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.6.4

--  Fixed occassional missing video artwork issue
+-  Fixed occasional missing video artwork issue

 v1.0.6.3

 -  Added user option to not add TV shows to Kodi database limiting actor searches just to movies
--  Changed default setting to enable Kodi DB population from Mezzmo now that duplictes and TV shows have been addressed.
+-  Changed default setting to enable Kodi DB population from Mezzmo now that duplicates and TV shows have been addressed.

 v1.0.6.2

--  Eliminated duplicate actor movie displays by seaching on movie name instead of filename
+-  Eliminated duplicate actor movie displays by searching on movie name instead of filename
 -  Improved artwork matching by eliminating colons (:) in search